Seeking dark matter with $\gamma$-ray attenuation

 The results shown in Fig.~\ref{fig:chi2} seem to indicate that $F_{\rm eEBL}$ and ALP decays fit better the more local and more distant blazars, respectively.
 We confirm this in Fig.~\ref{fig:Dchi2_individual}, where we show $\Delta\chi^2_{a-{\rm eEBL}}$ for each bin in $z_{\rm s}$ and $E_{\gamma}$.
 While for most cases the two models perform similarly, there is a clear preference for ALPs at intermediate redshifts, while measurements at low redshifts and energies favor $F_{\rm eEBL}$.
-More quantitatively, we find $\Delta\chi^2_{a-{\rm eEBL}} ) = 0.79$ when considering all cases, which shifts to $-3.2$ if the first $z_{\rm s}$ bin is not considered for this sum.
+More quantitatively, we find $\Delta\chi^2_{a-{\rm eEBL}} ) = 0.79$ when considering all cases, which shifts to $-2.9$ if the first $z_{\rm s}$ bin is not considered in the whole analysis.

-In Fig.~\ref{fig:no_zs1} we show how the preferred ALP parameters in the case in which we remove the first $z_{\rm s}$ bin are ruled out by VIMOS result.
-In this case, the best fit $F_{\rm eEBL}=0.24$, is preferred over the null hypothesis at $2.9\sigma$ significance $p-{\rm value}=4.3\times 10^{-3}$.
-Surprisingly, ALP decays are preferred over the null hypothesis by $4.0\sigma$ ($p-{\rm value}=7.7\times 10^{-5}$), which explains the bimodal distribution in Fig.~\ref{fig:constraints}.
+In Fig.~\ref{fig:no_zs1} we show how the peak in the posterior at light masses disappears when the first $z_{\rm s}$ bin is removed.
+This proves that that peak was present only due to the first redshift bin (which, as shown in Fig.~\ref{fig:chi2}, does not fit satisfactorily.
+In this case, the best fit $F_{\rm eEBL}=0.17$, is preferred over the null hypothesis at $1.9\sigma$ significance ($p-{\rm value}=5.6\times 10^{-2}$).
+On the other hand, the best fit and significance for the ALP-decay case remains very similar.
 These results further support the scenario in which, if there are actually contributions from ALP decays, they may be accompanied by additional astrophysical EBL to accomplish a good fit to both local and distant blazars.